Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 5. Squeezing your finger too hard

 Instead, massage your finger gently in a milking motion to allow the droplets to fall gently into the tube.
+You can watch our lab partner's "how to collect a blood sample" video here.

 6. Clotting